RACV Logo

 Day 18: Buenos Aires

 Enjoy a free day for your own explorations of Buenos Aires.
-At 6pm tonight, a meeting will take place in your hotel to welcome any new travellers joining you for the next part of your adventure.
-After the meeting, learn what local life looks like in Buenos Aires and head to the home of a porteno (inhabitant of Buenos Aires) for a traditional Asado feast.
-Chat to your friendly host about all things Argentina while enjoying a fantastic spread of barbecued meats, provoleta cheese and plenty of local wine.
-If you’ve been swept up in the frenetic rhythm of Buenos Aires, perhaps keep the evening going with a post-dinner tango show.
+At 5 pm tonight, you’ll have a meeting at your hotel to welcome any new travellers joining you for the next part of your adventure.
+After, learn what local life looks like in Buenos Aires and head for a traditional Asado feast.
+Chat to your friendly host about all things Argentina while enjoying a fantastic spread of local favourites, including beef empanada, classic choripan (grilled chorizo sandwich), bruschetta topped with blood sausage, ojo de bife (ribeye steak) and plenty of local wine.
+If you’ve been swept up in the frenetic rhythm of Buenos Aires, maybe keep the evening going with a post-dinner tango show.

 Day 19: Buenos Aires

 This morning, transfer to the airport and board a flight to Puerto Iguazu in Argentina.
-You’ll spend the next two days exploring Iguazu Falls in depth, seeing them from both the Argentinian and Brazilian side.
-While you’re flying into Argentina, today will be spent exploring the Brazilian side of Iguazu Falls.
-At over 2 km in length, and made up of 275 waterfalls in total, Iguazu is higher than Niagara Falls and wider than Victoria Falls!
-The Brazilian side of the falls offers unforgettable panoramic views, which you’ll get to spend time taking in today.
-For an eagle-eye view of the falls, you can also opt to take on an optional helicopter flight.
+You’ll spend the next two days exploring Iguazu Falls in depth, seeing them from both the Argentinian and Brazilian sides.
+Although you’re flying into Argentina, today will be spent exploring the Brazilian side of Iguazu Falls, which offers unforgettable panoramic views.
+At over 2 km (1.2 mi) in length, and made up of 275 waterfalls, Iguazu is taller than Niagara Falls and spans a wider area than Victoria Falls!
+For a bird’s-eye view, you can also opt to take an optional helicopter flight.
+Later, you’ll check into your Feature Stay – perfectly located near the entrance to Iguazu National Park and surrounded by native forest, this is your home for the next two nights.
+Enjoy some quiet downtime at the hotel’s pool and spa tonight or simply kick back with your camera roll.

-Rise and shine for an early departure to the Argentinian side of the falls, where you will be able to get up close to this incredible feat of nature.
-There is a system of boardwalks on the Argentinian side of the falls that allow you to access some incredible viewing points, or you could choose to take an optional zodiac ride beneath the cascades for a different perspective.
+Rise and shine for an early departure to the Argentinian side of the falls, where you can get close to this incredible feat of nature.
+There’s a system of boardwalks on the Argentinian side of the falls that allow you to access some incredible viewing points, or you could take an optional Zodiac ride beneath the cascades.
 This afternoon, you’ll have the opportunity to visit a Guarani community – one of the few remaining original inhabitants of the region.
 Meet with a member of the community to learn about the native tools used for daily activities.
-Your host will show you around the community and provide insight on the Guarani way of life while explaining how they have preserved their traditions on the edge of one of the world’s most popular attractions.
+Your host will show you around and provide insight on the Guarani way of life while explaining how they have preserved their traditions on the edge of one of the world’s most popular attractions.
 Return to your hotel for a leisurely evening.

 Day 22: Rio de Janeiro

-Take an included flight from Foz do Iguacu to Rio de Janeiro and when you have settled into your Feature Stay hotel a stone’s throw from the beach, join your leader on an orientation walk to get a feel for this lively city and learn a little about its layered history.
+Today, take a flight from Foz do Iguacu to Rio de Janeiro.
+When you have settled into your hotel, join your leader on an orientation walk to get a feel for this lively city and learn a little about its layered history.
 The rest of the day is free to explore at your own pace.
 You might like to head down to the famous white sands of Copacabana and Ipanema beaches for a snapshot of local life.
 If you’d like to listen to some live music, head to Lapa and join the locals for some dancing.

 Day 23: Rio de Janeiro

 Today, you’ll get to know the sights and sounds of Rio during a full-day tour with your leader.
 Visit Corcovado Mountain for expansive views over the city from the base of the Christ the Redeemer statue – one of the Seven Wonders of the World!
-Next, head to Santa Teresa to see the architecture, restaurants and art galleries.
-Continue to the famous Selaron Steps to see Chilean artist Jorge Selaron’s famous artwork.
-Give your feet a break during a lunch stop in a restored home dating to 1907.
-Finally, visit the iconic Sugarloaf ountain and enjoy the views.
+Next, head to the creative neighbourhood of Santa Teresa and continue to the famous Selaron Steps to see Chilean artist Jorge Selaron’s famous artwork.
+After a stop for lunch, visit the iconic Sugarloaf Mountain and enjoy the views.
 Its name comes from the mountain’s resemblance to a traditional sugarloaf – a tall cone of refined sugar that was popular in the Caribbean and Brazil until the late 19th century.
 After your tour, take the afternoon to relax, hit the beach or explore further.
-This evening you may like to round off your adventure with a final dinner with your group.
+This evening, maybe go for a final dinner with your group and toast to a brilliant adventure.

 Day 24: Rio de Janeiro

-Your trip comes to an end after breakfast this morning.
-If you’d like to extend your stay in Rio de Janeiro, please speak to your booking agent about arranging additional accommodation in advance.
+Your trip comes to an end after breakfast.
+If you’d like to extend your stay in Rio de Janeiro, please speak to your booking agent to arrange additional accommodation in advance.

 Enquire now